ernestoyaquello/DragDropSwipeRecyclerview/README.md

 ---

+#### Customizing the view behind a swiped item
+Some of the adapter methods can be extended to customize the layout that will be displayed behind specific items when swiped:

+---

+##### `getBehindSwipedItemLayoutId(item: T, viewHolder: U, position: Int): Int?`
+Called automatically to get the ID of the layout that will be displayed behind this specific item when swiped in the main direction (i.e., when swiped either left or down).
+If there isn't a secondary layout ID defined for this item, this one will also be displayed behind the item when swiped in the secondary direction (i.e., either right or up).

+If set, **the layout will be accessible for customization** inside `onBindViewHolder()` via `holder.behindSwipedItemLayout`.

+If null, this will be ignored and the default *behind-swiped* layout of the list, if any, will be used.
+Null by default.

+> **`item`** The item as read from the corresponding position of the data set.
+>
+> **`viewHolder`** The corresponding view holder.
+>
+> **`position`** The position of the item within the adapter's data set.
+>
+> ***`returns`*** The ID of the layout that will be displayed behind this item when swiping it.

+---

+##### `getBehindSwipedItemSecondaryLayoutId(item: T, viewHolder: U, position: Int): Int?`
+Called automatically to get the ID of the layout that will be displayed behind this specific item when swiped in the secondary direction (i.e., when swiped either right or up).

+If set, **the layout will be accessible for customization** inside `onBindViewHolder()` via `holder.behindSwipedItemSecondaryLayout`.

+If null, this will be ignored and the main *behind-siped* layout of this item, if any, will be used.
+If there isn't one, the default *behind-swiped* layout of the list, if any, will be used.
+Null by default.

+> **`item`** The item as read from the corresponding position of the data set.
+>
+> **`viewHolder`** The corresponding view holder.
+>
+> **`position`** The position of the item within the adapter's data set.
+>
+> ***`returns`*** The ID of the layout that will be displayed behind this item when swiping it in the secondary direction.

+---

 #### Event Handling within the adapter
 Some of the adapter methods are callbacks that can be extended to customize the items after certain events, such as `DragStarted`, `SwipeStarted`, `IsDragging`, `IsSwiping`, `DragFinished`, `SwipeFinished`, etc. For example, you might want to update some of the item's views to change its appearance whenever the item is being dragged or swiped.